 All this Calvin Klein needed to achieve on a scalable and cost-effective basis – and they needed to achieve it quickly.

-Utilizing the Demandware commerce platform and local logistics infrastructure, SP eCommerce worked with Calvin Klein to launch its Hong Kong eCommerce operations in October 2015.
-This served as the brand’s regional eCommerce hub, from which webstores were rolled out for 6 other Asia Pacific markets – each drawing inventory from the Hong Kong hub but presenting localized interfaces, currencies, and more.
+SP eCommerce first worked with Calvin Klein to launch its Hong Kong eCommerce operations in October 2015.
+This served as the brand’s regional eCommerce hub, from which webstores were rolled out for the Asia Pacific markets – each drawing inventory from the Hong Kong hub but presenting localized interfaces, currencies, and more.

 These webstores were managed by SP eCommerce’s store operations teams, ensuring that the day-to-day activities such as product cataloguing, content management, and payments management were handled effectively.
 Post-sales support was provided by SP eCommerce’s contact center teams across markets and languages, such as both Mandarin and Cantonese support for Hong Kong and Macau.